vanNijnatten/Zettelkasten/ideas/descriptive-statistics.md

 AKA:
 $$SD=\sqrt{\frac{\sum\left(Y-\overline{Y}\right)^2}{n}}$$
 ## Coefficient of Variation
 SD expressed as a percentage of the mean.
-This is a biased estimator of the population V.
+This is a biased estimator of the population V. Also called 'relative standard deviation'.
 $$V=\frac{SD\times100}{\overline{Y}}$$
 The following is corrected for bias:
 $$V^\ast=\left(1+\frac{1}{4n}\right)V$$